Geographer, Organisational Development for Non-Profits

 Throughout my doctoral research I contributed to academic journals and books.
 See the list of my publications.

-I’m an arts manager, artist, and geographer with a dual practice: advising community and artist-led non-profits, and leading research at the intersection of art, education, and urban space.
+I’m am a geographer (and painter by training) with a dual practice: organisational developement for non-profits in the culture and built environment sectors, and doing research at the intersection of place (urban studies) and fine art (art education).
 I work primarily in the UK and Germany, where I was born.
-I have graduated with a Joint-PhD in 2019 from King’s College London and Humboldt University Berlin, studying the the relationship between art schools and place.
+I have graduated with a Joint-PhD in 2019 from King’s College London and Humboldt University Berlin, studying the relationship between art schools and place.

 I studied on the BA in Fine Art Painting at Wimbledon College of Art between 2009 and 2012.
 As the practice/studio-based curriculum drew me closer towards academic learning, I started my studies into human geography at King’s College London, graduating with an MSc in Creative Cities in 2014.